evitolins/cheese/README.md

 ```

-How it Works
+Important Notes
 ----------------------------
+- Cheese has no outside dependences
-Cheese removes all previous listeners before connecting the new routes
+- Cheese removes all previously assigned listeners before connecting the new routes
+    - Uses `bindEvents(false)` method
+- `mouseup` listeners is applied to the `window` object, instead of the assigned element